-4.1 Trust Board
+4.1 Trust Board no finance manager on above chart

 The overall responsibility for Health and Safety in WPAT is that of the Trust Board.

 The day-to-day responsibility for ensuring that this policy is implemented is delegated to the Central Executive Team and to the Headteacher of each academy.
 Each Academy works to this Health and Safety Policy, with site specific delegated responsibilities clearly communicated and documented.
 The Local Governing Committee are responsible for monitoring and quality assuring health and safety systems in their own academy.